State Grid Corporation of China

 The State Grid Corporation of China (SGCC), commonly known as the State Grid, is a Chinese state-owned electric utility corporation.
 It is the largest utility company in the world.
 As of March 2024, State Grid is the world's third largest company overall by revenue, behind Walmart and Amazon, and is also the largest government-owned company by revenue.
 In 2023 it was reported as having 1.3 million employees, 1.1 billion customers and revenue equivalent to US$546 billion.

+In 2025, State Grid ranked 1st on World Brand Lab's "China's 500 Most Influential Brands" list with a brand value of 715.258 billion yuan.
 It is overseen by the State-owned Assets Supervision and Administration Commission of the State Council (SASAC).

 After the electricity Plant-Grid Separation reform in early 2002, the assets of State Electric Power Corporation (国家电力公司) were divided into five power generation groups that retained the power plants and five regional subsidiaries belonging to the State Grid Corporation of China in Beijing.

 History

 State Grid is one of the "core" central state-owned enterprises (SOE) overseen by SASAC.
 The company is a pioneer in developing clean energy technology.

 China began an initiative to reform the country's power sector in a three-stage process in 1986.
 In the third and final stage in March 2002 the State Council of the People's Republic of China put into effect a plan to restructure the country's electric power system in order to create competition and separate generation and transmission functions.
 The State Grid Corporation of China was founded on December 29, 2002, when the restructuring divided the former State Power Corporation of China into two grid companies, five generation groups and four accessorial business companies.
 The two grid companies created were the State Grid Corporation of China and a smaller China Southern Power Grid Company.
 SGCC accounts for 80% of the Chinese grid, with China Southern Power Grid accounting for the other 20%.
 At its creation, SGCC company had a generation capacity of 6.47 gigawatts.

 In 2003 and progressively so through the early 2000s, electrical shortages caused the government to institute rolling blackouts.
 The State Grid Corporation estimated there were 1 trillion yuan in losses from 2002 to 2005.
 The State Grid Corporation of China ran the first 1,000-kilovolt alternating current power line between Northern Shanxi and center Hubei in January 2009.
 In 2012 it began operation of an 800-kilovolt direct current line that sends hydropower from western Sichuan to Shanghai.
 It also has an alternating current loop line in the Yangtze River delta, and three longitudinal alternating current lines that bring power to Southern China from the Northern region.

 Beginning in 2011, State Grid began transferring operation assets from regional power grid companies to the provincial level network companies.